Travel Guide

 Sirmaur is one of the districts of Himachal Pradesh which is located in the Shivalik range.
 The Shimla district bounds Sirmaur.
 Sirmaur is famous for its beautiful landscapes and temples.
 Sirmaur holds the deep-rooted aspects of the old traditional culture of the Himachal.
 The traditional attire of Sirmaur is similar to Shimla.

-In Sirmaur, women wear simple salwar kameez and wear woolen woven sweaters and shawls during the winter season.
+In Sirmaur, women wear simple salwar kameez and wear woollen woven sweaters and shawls during the winter season.
 The head is covered with a square piece of cloth called “Dhatu.”

-Men wear a long woolen coat called “Lohiya” with pajama.
-The head is covered by a cap that is round in shape, similar to “Kinnauri topi.”
+Men wear a long woollen coat called “Lohiya” with pyjamas.
+The head is covered by a cap that is round, similar to “Kinnauri topi.”

 7. Traditional Dress Of Mandi, Solan, Hamirpur, Bilaspur, Kangra, Una District Of H.P.